Cithors/myi3conf/README.md

 /!\ Be aware that all my comments are in french /!\

-Here is the commandline if you need it (don't forget to use 'sudo' if your not using the root account) :
+Here is the commandline if you need it (don't forget to use 'sudo' if you're not using the root account) :

 ```
 apt install i3 polybar compton feh